Solids, Liquids & Gases

 * The fundamentals of motion, unbalanced force & energy

-* Can we levitate a product by balancing the acting forces?
+* Can we levitate an object by balancing the acting forces?

 * Can we balance and even beat gravity with other forces?